microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 ###### Comparator (CMP)

 The Comparator (CMP) was used to indicate whether presence has been detected or not.
 With the DAC2 and the amplified PIR Click analog output connected to the comparator, the analog voltage levels are compared  to produce either a digital low or high output, determining whether presence has been detected or not.
 The DAC2 peripheral was set to generate a voltage to establish the Comparator threshold.
-Analog sensors, such as the sensor used on the PIR Click, have a natural tendency to drift over time.
+Analog sensors, such as the sensor used on the PIR Click, have some amount of electrical noise, which can cause false triggers.
 To rectify this issue, the comparator's internal hysteresis setting was used to help generate stable switching behavior.

 Configuration of the CMP will be shown in the Setup Section.